 Melissa Auvil, Soprano

-Melissa Auvil, Soprano, is in her seventh season with SBCS.
-Originally from Midland, Michigan, Melissa earned her undergraduate degree in Music Education at Central Michigan University and her Masters in Voice Performance from the University of Missouri Kansas City Conservatory of Music and Dance.
-Melissa Teaches at Southwestern Michigan College and runs a private voice studio working with area students from Edwardsburg, Elkhart, Mishawaka and Goshen.
-She has performed with the Lyric Opera of Kansas City, Kansas City Metro Opera, Midland Music Society, Crosscurrents Theatre, six seasons with the Gilbert and Sullivan Society of Midland, Opera at the Acorn, Southwest Michigan Symphony Orchestra and the South Bend Civic Theatre.
-Melissa also enjoys directing, and has worked locally with both the Beckwith in Dowagiac, and the Barn Swallow in Edwardsburg.
+Melissa Auvil, Soprano, is in her fourteenth season with SBCS.
+Originally from Midland, Michigan, Melissa earned her undergraduate degree in music education at Central Michigan University and her Master’s Degree in voice performance from the University of Missouri-Kansas City Conservatory of Music and Dance.
+She has performed with the Lyric Opera of Kansas City, Kansas City Metro Opera, Midland Music Society, Crosscurrents Theatre, six seasons with the Gilbert and Sullivan Society of Midland, Opera at the Acorn, Southwest Michigan Symphony Orchestra, as well as the South Bend and Elkhart Civic Theatres.
+She has appeared on screen in locally filmed movies, “Moondance” and “The Shade Shepherd”.
+Melissa also enjoys directing, and has worked locally with the Beckwith, Barn Swallow and Elkhart Civic Theatres.
 She lives with her husband and two children in Goshen, Indiana.

 Sharon Bain, Soprano Section Leader

 Sharon Bain, Soprano Section Leader, first joined SBCS in 1997.
-She earned her undergraduate degree in American Studies, with a minor in music, from the University of Notre Dame where she studied voice and French horn.
+She earned her undergraduate degree in American studies, with a minor in music, from the University of Notre Dame where she studied voice and French horn.
 Sharon also has a Master of Arts degree in social work from the University of Chicago.
-She is a married mother of three and works as a counselor at Family Psychology of South Bend, and at the Early Childhood Development Centers of Notre Dame and Saint Mary’s College.
-Sharon is a member of the SBCS Board of Directors.
+She is a married mother of three and works as a counselor at Family Psychology of South Bend, and at the Early Childhood Development Centers of the University of Notre Dame and Saint Mary’s College.

 Breighan Boeskool, Soprano

-Breighan Boeskool, Soprano, is in her eighth season with SBCS.
-She is the Analytics Specialist and Project Manager for the Investment Office at the University of Notre Dame.
-She holds a B.A. in violin performance and a B.B.A. in finance from Saint Mary’s College, as well as a master’s degree in music theory from the University of Cincinnati College-Conservatory of Music (CCM).
-She is currently a candidate for the Ph.D. in music theory at CCM, where her dissertation will explore the interaction of voice-leading spaces in the music of Piotr Ilyich Tchaikovsky.
-Breighan sits on the Investment Committee for the Society for Music Theory, and is Treasurer of the South Bend Chamber Singers.
-She is a native of White Haven, Pennsylvania.
+Breighan Boeskool, Soprano, is in her twelfth season with SBCS.
+She is the Assistant Director of Analytics for the Investment Office at the University of Notre Dame.
+She holds a B.A. with a concentration in violin performance and a B.B.A. in finance from Saint Mary’s College, as well as a M.M. and Ph.D. in music theory from the University of Cincinnati College-Conservatory of Music (CCM).
+Breighan is Secretary of the Board of the South Bend Symphony, chairs the Investment Committee for the Society for Music Theory, and is Treasurer of the South Bend Chamber Singers.

 JOIN OUR FAN CLUB - GET ON OUR MAILING LIST